matej-macak/Neuron_Vagrant/README.md

 3. Mod files are then compiled which were stored in `/Mods` folder using the `nrnivmodl` command
 4. Finally, jupyter notebook (or jupyter lab for Python3.6 and Docker) is run via `port 8000`.

+## Troubleshooting

+### 32-bit systems
+This installation requires a 64-bit machine to run.
+In case 32-bit is required, just change the name of the box and the address to download the box from.
+For the list of vagrant boxes, see [here](http://www.vagrantbox.es/).
+At the moment, 32-bit system is untested.

 # Docker

 ## Quick start